Guatemala confirms ex-1st lady, doctor to face off in runoff

-MEXICO CITY — Guatemalan authorities say a recount has confirmed that the top two vote-getters in June’s presidential election will compete in a runoff.
+MEXICO CITY — Guatemalan authorities said Monday a recount confirmed that the top two vote-getters in June’s presidential election will compete in a runoff.

 The country’s general elections were held June 16 but an official declaration has been slow to come amid problems with the software that tallies votes and complaints lodged by political parties.
 The Attorney General’s Office ordered a search of the offices of the election tribunal, delaying the recount.